cern-eos/eos/doc/releases/beryl-release.rst

 - swap HTTP/ROOT share url
 - fix return codes for chunked uploads for cases like no quota etc.
 - add 'open' serialization for identical file paths to avoid open errors using HTTP protocol
+- don't send redirect on FST put's to avoid incomplete files
+- fix missing targetsize for standard oc PUTs to avoid acceptance of incomplete files
+- fix and use atomic CLOEXEC flag in various places

 New Features
 ------------